OSGeo/OSGeoLive-doc/doc/overview/mapproxy_overview.rst

   * integrate with existing user databases and authentication methods

 Powerful tools:
-  * efficient seed tool for cache pre-filling that can seed polygon areas
+  * efficient seed tool for cache pre-filling that can seed polygon areas  with Shapefiles, GeoJSON, PostGIS or WKT geometries
   * export cached tiles to other formats
   * calculate scales and show grid configurations